remotezubairdev/project/README.md

 It can be washing the dishes, or doing laundry, but in our case related to the **Milestone**.
 Something extremely managable and easy, and almost seeming unrelated to the Main Goal.
 For example, "Read one page of The Strange Theory of Light and Matter, by John Gribbin"

 ## Setup
-Fork this repository onto your machine.
+Clone this repository onto your machine.
 Once you've done that, head to the main directory.
 You should see a stucture like this:
 ```
 /backend